SeldonIO/alibi/doc/source/overview/high_level.md

 support for three [transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) based language
 models: `DistilbertBaseUncased`, `BertBaseUncased`, and `RobertaBase`.

-Image data being high dimensional means we first need to reduce it to a lower dimension.
+Image data being high-dimensional means we first need to reduce it to a lower dimension.
 We can do this using image segmentation algorithms (Alibi supports [felzenszwalb](https://scikit-image.org/docs/dev/auto_examples/segmentation/plot_segmentations.html#felzenszwalb-s-efficient-graph-based-segmentation)
 ,